 Almost inevitably, budgets reveal surprises: more money is consistently spent in one area than you’d have guessed, while you end up spending less in another, etc. Understanding those trends also contributes to effective saving.

 Build up Savings and an Emergency Fund

 Everyone’s saving decisions and priorities, of course, unique and based on their specific budget and spending habits.
-However, there are some more universal hints that can contribute to good saving habits.
+However, some more universal hints can contribute to good saving habits.
 One good strategy is thinking of savings as money that isn’t yours (for spending at least), or like another bill.
 Getting in the habit of putting away as little as twenty dollars a month in a savings account can yield huge benefits later.
 Most banks will automatically transfer a portion of a paycheck into a savings account.

 Make Sure Your Insurance is Up To Date